iOS 26

 People who rely on it for personal safety, such as those avoiding contact with specific individuals, have an elevated stake in it working as described.

-According to Murphy, the flaw makes it possible for outside parties to reverse an alias address and identify the real account behind it.
+According to Murphy, the flaw allows outside parties to reverse-engineer an alias address and identify the real account behind it.

 Free people-search websites can then connect that email address to a person’s name, location, and other personal details.
 Murphy stated publicly, “Hide My Email is leaking email addresses that are supposed to be hidden.